huangyh09/ViralScan/README.md

 ```

 Then you will see three output files in the output folder:
-* viruses_833.numbered.fasta: same sequences with number virus as simplier id
+* viruses_833.numbered.fasta: same sequences with numbered virus as simpler ID
 * viruses_833.numbered.gtf: the gene annotation file
 * viruses_833.id_notes.tsv: the notes for viruses

 ## Step 1c: Build STAR reference

-With the gene annotation at hand, now we can build the reference for running
+With the gene annotation at hand, we can now build the reference for running
 STARsolo.

 For 10x Genomics data, you can use the following settings, but you can also